cdopt/cdopt.github.io/docs/_sources/md_files/overview.md

-## A deeper introduction to constraint dissolving approaches
+## A brief introduction to constraint dissolving approaches

 The *constraint dissolving approaches* aim to reshape (OCP) as an **unconstrained optimization problem** that adapts to unconstrained optimization approaches while keeping its stationary points unchanged.
 Therefore, constraint dissolving approaches enable **direct implementation** of unconstrained optimization approaches to solve (OCP).